DinoChiesa/apigee-edge-js-examples/README.md

-# Example Tools for Apigee Edge
+# Example Tools for Apigee

 These are example tools implemented in nodejs/Javascript, that use the [apigee-edge-js](https://github.com/DinoChiesa/apigee-edge-js) library.

-They all can retrieve credentials from a .netrc file, or you can pass in user credentials interactively.
+While the name of the repo refers to "Apigee Edge" these tools and the underlying library work with Apigee Edge or X/hybrid.

-Also, they use the OAuth authentication mechanism for Apigee Edge.
+Relying on the capability of the underlying library, the tools can authenticate via OAuth bearer tokens to either api.enterprise.apigee.com (for Edge), or apigee.googleapis.com (for X/hybrid).

 ## Disclaimer

 These tools are not an official Google product, nor are they part of an official Google product, nor are they included under any Google support contract.
-Support is available on a best-effort basis via github or [community.apigee.com](https://community.apigee.com) .
+Support is available on a best-effort basis via github or [the Apigee community](https://www.googlecloudcommunity.com/gc/Apigee/bd-p/cloud-apigee) .

 # Getting Started